relsayed80672005/Team101---Levels-1-5-submission/docs/lab-instructions.md

 Submit:

 - a working application
-- a passing `pytest` suite
+- a `pytest` suite covering the requirements you tested
-- tests tied to requirement IDs
+- tests named after requirement IDs where practical
-- a short summary of defects you fixed
+- a brief summary of the defects your team fixed

 ## Suggested workflow

 1. Start with one requirement group at a time.
+2. Read one requirement.
+3. Write a test.
+4. Watch it fail or pass.
+5. Only then inspect the implementation.
-2. Name tests after requirement IDs, for example `test_core_02_letter_boundary`.
+6. Name tests after requirement IDs, for example `test_core_02_letter_boundary`.
-3. Prefer small focused tests over large end-to-end tests.
+7. Prefer small focused tests over large end-to-end tests.
-4. Fix one defect at a time.
+8. Fix one defect at a time.
-5. Re-run the relevant tests after each fix.
+9. Re-run the relevant tests after each fix.

 ## Useful commands